On this page you will find answers to frequently asked questions on the following topics:

 What are the criteria for granting the Key Flag Symbol? / What are the questions on the application form?

 The Key Flag Symbol can be issued to a product or group of products manufactured in Finland.
 Products with a similar manufacturing process can be included in the same product group.
+The manufacturing process, in other words, the various stages of production, must be explained in detail, describing how the new product is created and how its added value increases.
 Furthermore, the domestic content of the product must be at least 50 percent.
 The domestic content refers to the share of Finnish costs of the product’s cost price.
 The calculation takes into account all production costs allocated for the product or service, such as raw materials, components and other variable and fixed costs allocated for the product, such as salaries.

 The Key Flag Symbol can also be issued to a service process produced by a company.
 The application must explain the different stages of service production and describe how the company provides its customers with “immaterial work”.
 Service companies must also have a significant Finnish ownership, its management must be based in Finland, and the company headquarters must be located in Finland.